Medication schedule: ______________________________

 Place the syringe and cover into the sharps container.
 Do not use a prefilled syringe more than once.

-How to Store and Dispose Your Home Medical Sharps
+How to Store and Dispose of Your Home Medical Sharps

-- Clearly label the sharps container “Home Sharps.”
+- Clearly label the container “Home Sharps-Not for Recycling.”
 Keep it away from children and pets.

 - Do not overfill the container.
-When it is more than half full, put on the lid and reinforce the cap with strong tape to create a more secure seal and prevent leakage.
+When it is more than half full, wrap the cap with strong tape to create a more secure seal and prevent leakage.

 - If you live in New York City, you can place the sealed container in with your regular trash for collection.
 Do not put it in with your recyclables.
-If you live in a different county or state, check with your local department of health for instructions.
+If you live in a different county, check with your local department of health for instructions.

 - You can also bring the sealed container to: